BriceShatzer/blog/README.md

 **One-to-One & Many-to-Many**
 I know I can occasionally become a bit ramble-ly, so I generally prefer written communication, either slack or email, over in-person conversations.
 I don't find face-to-face conversations uncomfortable or stressful in anyway, I just feel that I'm much more clear and concise when I'm forced to convey things through writing.

-The downside to perferring slack/email is that I tend to become [somewhat myopic](https://www.additudemag.com/understanding-adhd-hyperfocus/) when I'm working on something.
+The downside to preferring slack/email is that I tend to become [somewhat myopic](https://www.additudemag.com/understanding-adhd-hyperfocus/) when I'm working on something.
 This means that I can occasionally go quite some time between consciously checking email or slack.
 With that in mind, if there is a discussion in a channel pertaining to something you want my input on/feel I should be aware of please, please DM or @me

 ## Feedback